webdev-dave/nextjs-e-commerce-website/README.md

 ### Potential Features

+- Begin using cloudinary for uploading image/video files (leave AWS S3 integrated for use of all other filetypes)
 - switch ORM from Prisma to Drizzle
 - Allow user to input richtext and store in DB with correct markdown
 - Add a shopping cart (a part of adding this will mean adding the capability for an order to contain multiple products/items)